openface/onset-alien-invasion/FRAMEWORK.md

 - Can be used directory from inventory
 - Adheres to max_uses and trackes item uses

-#### PROP
+#### PLACEABLE
 - Interactive props that can be stored in inventory
-- Can be mounted into the world from inventory
+- Can be placed into the world from inventory
-- When dropped, they are pickups
+- When dropped instead of placed, they are pickups
-- Can be interacted with (Eg. Press [E] to sit in a chair)
+- Can be interacted with using `prop_options` (Eg. Press [E] to sit in a chair)
-- TODO: how to move them around within the world or unmount them from world
+- Placeable objects are editable (rotation and location)
+- Player can hold Left Ctrl to see all placeable objects and click to edit objects nearby

 ## Interactive World Props